A blog for the general public

 At first I made my annotations about outsider environments in the traditional paper method, untill in november 2008 I just plunged into the blogosphere, without knowing anything about this world.

-In my first posts I mainly wrote about french, dutch and UK sites, but soon I shifted attention to other countries, like Finland where I came along the website of Minna Haveri (Nykykansantaide, no longer on the internet since ITEnet has appeared), which introduced me to finnish do-it-yourself art.
+In my first posts I mainly wrote about french, dutch and UK sites, but soon I shifted attention to other countries, like Finland where I came along the website of Minna Haveri (Nykykansantaide, no longer available on the internet since ITEnet has appeared), which introduced me to finnish do-it-yourself art.

 Then I also learned about sites in southern Europe.